Itsu

-itsu is a British chain of East Asian-inspired fast food shops and restaurants and a grocery company.
+itsu (いつ/itsu is Japanese for when) is a British chain of East Asian-inspired fast food shops and restaurants and a grocery company.
 The company offers franchises.

 History

 The chain was founded by Julian Metcalfe, co-founder of sandwich chain Pret a Manger, in partnership with Clive Schlee.

+In 2006, following the poisoning of Alexander Litvinenko, traces of the deadly isotope Polonium-210 were found at the Piccadilly branch of Itsu in London, where Litvinenko had dined on the day he was poisoned.

 Outlets and expansion

 The first itsu restaurant opened in Chelsea, London in 1997.
 In September 2013, itsu opened its first restaurant outside London, in Oxford.

 In January 2016, itsu opened its first Northern England restaurant, in Spinningfields, central Manchester.
 The chain later opened a branch in Leeds.